[ Printer Friendly Version ] [ Report Abuse ]

 “You’re damn right it will!”
 Gregory beamed as he ran an incredulous hand through his hair.
 “Fucking hell, we’re really going to cut an album, mates!
 If it tops the charts, I’m not coming back to school.
 I’m just packing up my shit and moving to the city.
 Fuck ‘em!”

 “You ok there, kiddo?”
-Gio asked as he quickly waved his wand cleaned up her mess.
+Gio asked as he quickly waved his wand and cleaned up her mess.
 He put a comforting hand on her shoulder and pushed a stray blonde hair out of her face.
 “You look really pale.”

 Gemma tried to conceal her fright and overwhelming sense of dread by putting on a brave smile but inside, she was shaking.
 She knew she was supposed to be happy for her best friends – after all, it was a big moment for their musical careers – but she couldn’t help but let her thoughts turn selfish and immature.
 Why did they have to get signed?
 Why did they have to abandon her?
 What was she going to do when they left school and she had to return in the fall?